 Karst features are categorized as high-constraint, medium-constraint, or low-constraint.
-There are three high-constraint karst features in the Smithville MCP Area: two high-constraint features are shown on Schedule "E-8" (the feature located in the area designated "Open Space" to the north of Spring Creek Road and the feature located south of the railway) and another on Schedule "E-11" (the more northerly of the two features shown on that schedule).
-The other two karst features identified on the schedules are medium-constraint features.
+Through the karst review completed as part of the SWS, There are three potential high-constraint karst features are identified in the Smithville MCP Area: two high-constraint features are shown on Schedule "E-8" (the feature located in the area designated "Open Space" to the north of Spring Creek Road and the feature located south of the railway) and another on Schedule "E-11" (the more northerly of the two features shown on that schedule).
+The other two karst features identified on the sSchedules "E-8" and "E-11" are identified as medium-constraint features.
 Low-constraint karst features are not identified on the schedules to this Plan.

-- a) The Natural Hazard policies set out in Section 10.6 of the Township of West Lincoln's Official Plan shall apply to all lands in the Smithville MCP Area. - b) Where an EIS has identified a flood or erosion hazard corridor that is not included as part of the NHS on Schedule "E-12", the corridor may be designated as a Buffer, Linkage Area, or Recommended Restoration Area, as determined by the Township in consultation with the Region and the NPCA and based on the recommendations made in the EIS. - c) Although karst features have not been included as components of the NHS, they may be added using an appropriate designation if an EIS has determined that the karst feature forms part of a key natural heritage feature or water resource feature, or that the karst feature is supportive of the ecological or hydrological functions of a key natural heritage feature or water resource feature.
-Where a karst feature and its associated buffer are added to the NHS the combined area of the karst feature and buffer may be counted towards the achievement of the natural cover target. - d) No development or site alteration shall be permitted within 50 metres of: - i. a high-constraint karst feature; or - ii. the medium-constraint karst feature shown on Schedule "E-11" to this Plan. - e) No development or site alteration shall be permitted within 50 metres of a medium-constraint karst feature not identified in
+- The Natural Hazard policies set out in Section 10.6 of the Township of West Lincoln's Official Plan shall apply to all lands in the Smithville MCP Area. - b) Where an EIS has identified a flood or erosion hazard corridor that is not included as part of the NHS on Schedule "E-12", the corridor may be designated as a Buffer, Linkage Area, or Recommended Restoration Area, as determined by the Township in consultation with the Region and the NPCA and based on the recommendations made in the EIS. - c) Although karst features have not been included as components of the NHS, they may be added using an appropriate designation if an EIS has determined that the karst feature forms part of a key natural heritage feature or water resource feature, or that the karst feature is supportive of the ecological or hydrological functions of a key natural heritage feature or water resource feature.
+Where a karst feature and its associated buffer are added to the NHS the combined area of the karst feature and buffer may be counted towards the achievement of the natural cover target. - Any development or site alteration proposed within 50 metres of a karst feature, including the potential high- and mediumconstraint karst features identified on Schedules "E-8" and "E-11" and any other potential high- and medium-constraint karst features identified through further study, shall be subject to the following: